Optimize Warehouse Value Added Services with Python

 Conclusion

-We increased productivity by +48% by implementing a solution for smart scheduling that uses the maximum potential of our resources (Machines).
+We increased productivity by 48% by implementing a smart scheduling solution that maximises the utilisation of our resources (Machines).

 This solution was based on a simple scenario using a single line of assembly (1 Machine per Type).